The podcast where we dish up the science and weigh the facts about equine nutrition

 Why We Started This Podcast

-We worked together for years—Clair an independent equine nutritionist with a PhD and Michelle a horse media editor who assigned her article topics.
-We always found, when work was done, we had more to talk about: Our redheaded horses, a love for dressage, the last clinic we rode in, and our desire to help improve horses' care and welfare.
+We have been friends for years— originally meeting in Arizona when we both volunteered with the local Pony Club.
+We always found we had so much to talk about: Our own horses, a love for dressage, the last clinic we rode in, and our desire to help improve horses' care and welfare.
 This podcast is an extension of those conversations.
 We invite you to ride along as we talk about feeding horses, new equine research—more dressage than you probably want to hear about (we apologize in advance!)—and life with horses in general.
 Our hope is to offer you a deeper understanding of horse care along with practical tips you can start using today.

 Episodes